lokalise/node-lokalise-api/docs/api/translations.md

 });
 ```

-Please note that is you would like to filter translations by their language, you have to provide *language ID*, not language ISO code, as it is shown in the example above!
+Please note that if you would like to filter translations by their language, you have to provide *language ID*, not language ISO code, as it is shown in the example above!

 ## Fetch a single translation